-^{208 20} ILCS 3855/1-75(h).
+224 20 ILCS 3855/1-75(h).

-209 220 ILCS 5/16-111.5(e)(2).
+225 220 ILCS 5/16-111.5(e)(2).

-210 As no size limitation applies to the use of aggregators in its supplemental procurement, the Agency believes it has discretion to solicit aggregation to address administrative burdens only as it deems necessary.
+226 As no size limitation applies to the use of aggregators in its supplemental procurement, the Agency believes it has discretion to solicit aggregation to address administrative burdens only as it deems necessary.

-the contractual right to legally transfer or assign RECs to the utility.
+The Agency will allow for "self-aggregation" from system owners, so long as those bids are at least one megawatt.
+The bidder will serve as the counterparty with the utility in contracts for the delivery of RECs; in the case of non-system owners (third-party aggregators), the bidder must have ownership over the RECs or the contractual right to legally transfer or assign RECs to the utility.
 Bid size must be "at least one megawatt in installed capacity," but as addressed above, bidders may not win for the full portion of their bids.

 As outlined above, given the number of systems required to constitute a full megawatt, meeting a one megawatt threshold may be challenging for aggregators organizing bids built off of smaller systems.
 It may be also especially challenging given the relatively small universe of existing DG systems in Illinois.
-Any participating system would both need to 1) have RECs available for procurement (i.e., not already under contract) and be willing to transfer available RECs;211 and 2) have the knowledge and understanding necessary to participate through an aggregator in an IPA procurement event.
+Any participating system would both need to 1) have RECs available for procurement (i.e., not already under contract) and be willing to transfer available RECs;227 and 2) have the knowledge and understanding necessary to participate through an aggregator in an IPA procurement event.